yangmexi/practice-sql/README.md

 ## Summary

-Here listed typical SQL problems we could encounter, more specific explanations for each topic can be found in the README files in sub-folders.
+Here listed typical SQL problems we could encounter, more detailed explanations for each topic can be found in the README files in sub-folders.

+1. Compute Rate:
+   1. Trips and Users
+2. Joins (inner/left/right)
+3. Self-joins
+4. Window-function

+## Useful functions

+1. `CAST('2020-01-09' AS DATE)`

 ## Appendix: Learning Resources